useperform/perform/src/NotificationBundle/README.md

 `Admin\NotificationBundle\Notifier` to send it.

-Notification is an immutable value object that requires an array of recipients (implementing the `Admin\NotificationBundle\Recipient` interface), the notification type, and any context variables relevant to the notification type.
+Notification is an immutable value object that requires an array of recipients (implementing `Admin\NotificationBundle\RecipientInterface`), the notification type, and any context variables relevant to the notification type.

 You can specify the publishers to use, or leave empty to use the